 through Charlotte Harbor to Cuba and other points.

-Two aquatic preserves
+Three aquatic preserves

-peregrine falcons and bald eagles.
+spoonbills, peregrine falcons and bald eagles.
 To learn more, log onto

 Several scenic state parks